Taraxa Project

 Is the Mainnet live?

-Yes, you can see it on the mainnet explorer right now.
+Yes, you can see it on the right now.

 How does Staking work on the Mainnet ?